Geiranger and the Geirangerfjord are part of the UNESCO World Heritage. Each year, hundreds of thousands tourists visit this area.

 Geiranger – Westerås – Flydalsjuvet – Dalsnibba

 From Geiranger you can drive eastwards, one kilometer uphill towards Hotel Union and the Norwegian Fjord Center.
 Both worth a visit.
 At Hotel Union you can enjoy the Spa-facilities with wonderful fjord views.
-The Fjord Center you can learn about the Norwegian fjord landscape and how people lived by the fjords in the near past.
+At the Fjord Center you can learn about the Norwegian fjord landscape and how people lived by the fjords in the near past.

 Geiranger – Trollstigen